dirkpetersen/libnss-github/README.md

 ### install

-we are using Ubuntu 22.04 for this test and install the low level hiredis library and copy the binary libnss-redis library to the right location.
+we are using Ubuntu 22.04 for this test and install the low level hiredis library and copy the binary libnss-github library to the right location.
 We compiled the credentials and hostname for the linode server compiled into the libnss library.

 ```
 sudo apt install -y libhiredis0.14
-sudo cp bin/ubuntu-22.04/libnss_redis.so.2 /usr/local/lib/
+sudo cp bin/ubuntu-22.04/libnss_github.so.2 /usr/local/lib/
-sudo chmod 755 /usr/local/lib/libnss_redis.so.2
+sudo chmod 755 /usr/local/lib/libnss_github.so.2
 ```

 ### configure